jandranrebbalangue/CRM/README.md

-This is an technical exam for express-graphql project
+This is an technical assesment for mirtech

 ## Development